A History of Asteroid Classification

 X-Complex: X, Xc, Xe, Xk, Xn:

-X – Linear with medium to high slope.
-Used to refer to the old EMP types when no albedo was available.
+X – Linear with medium to high red slope.
+Previously referred to the old EMP types when no albedo was available.
 Other than some E types, there is no particular correlation between the new X classes and the old EMP classes.
 Analogs include iron meteorites, enstatite meteorites, and other primitive types.

 Xc – Low to medium slope, slightly curved, concave down.
 Low albedo.
 Transitional between X and C types.
 Some of the old P-types (which have a spectrum intermediate to C and D and included the less-red type Trojans) are now classified as Xc now that spectra are extended into the NIR.

 Xk – Low to medium slope, slightly curved, concave down, similar to Xc.
-Weak feature 0.8 to 1 μm.
+Weak feature 0.8-1 µm.
 Transitional between X and K types.

 Xn – Low to medium slope.
 Class defined for 44 Nysa (which was previously classified as E and Xc).